hestiacp/hestiacp-docs/web/docs/contributing/testing.md

 Edit `/etc/apt/sources.list.d/hestia.list` and remove the `#` in front of `apt.hestiacp.com`, and add a `#` in front of `beta-apt.hestiacp.com`.

-Once that's done, run `apt update && apt upgrade` to rollback to the regular release.
+Once that’s done, run `apt update && apt upgrade` to rollback to the regular release.

 ## Reporting bugs